Atom-Learning/components/CONTRIBUTING.md

 **Notes:**

 - A commit should contain at most one self-contained functional change and a functional change should be contained in exactly one commit.
-- When squashing commits make sure to rewrite the resulting commit message to be compliant with the project's commit message convention.
-If the resulting squashed commit would encompasses multiple changes (for example multiple unrelated features or fixes) then it's probably not a good idea to squash those commits together.
+- When squashing commits make sure to rewrite the resulting commit message to be compliant with the project's commit message convention. **If the resulting squashed commit would encompasses multiple changes (for example multiple unrelated features or fixes) then it's probably not a good idea to squash those commits together**.

 ## Directory structure